AMAZe: A Multi-Agent Zero-shot Index Advisor for Relational Databases: Preliminary

-\textbf{Workload}: The workload is referred to as a set of queries that will be executed in the database.
+\textbf{Workload}: The workload is referred to as a set of queries that will be \sjc{optimized} in the database.
 The ultimate goal of the index recommendation problem is to optimize the execution efficiency of the entire workload instead of any specific query within it.

 \textbf{Index Candidate}: Most of the methods that solve the index recommendation problem start with collecting a set of index candidates to select from.
-Each candidate within this set usually stands for a table column queried by any of the queries in the workload.
+Each candidate within this set usually stands for a table column \sjc{accessed} by any of the queries in the workload.

-\textbf{Storage Budget}: Index selection in databases is subject to various practical constraints, most notably storage budget.
-Creating indexes consumes additional disk space and incurs extra cost during data modifications.
-During index selection, it is significant to balance performance gains against the increased resource usage, which necessitates prioritizing indexes that offer the highest benefit-to-cost ratio.
+\textbf{\sjc{Selection Constraints}}: Index selection in databases is subject to various practical constraints, \sjc{such as index numbers and} storage budget. \sjc{Selection constraints in the paper is referred as the additional storage overhead (i.e., disk space) unless otherwise specified.} During index selection, it is significant to balance performance gains against the increased resource usage, which necessitates prioritizing indexes that offer the highest benefit-to-cost ratio.